 During the past year, researchers explored Demco's 100-year history of serving librarians and educators, and they uncovered the lasting principle that has guided and defined the company through every twist and turn of the past century.

-From the beginning in 1905 right through the moment you read this, Demco's goal has been to: make work easier for librarians and educators, to support the mission of librarians and educators in providing access and uplift to the American people, and to handle the demands of supplying libraries with guaranteed quality products at a good price.
+From the beginning in 1905 right through the moment you read this, Demco's goal has been to: make work easier for librarians and educators, to support the mission of librarians and educators in providing access and uplift to the American people, and to handle the demands of supplying libraries with quality products at a good price.

 Democrat Printing Company

 in Madison, Wisconsin

 with a teacher and her class, ca 1925.